aueam/sopt-lang-assembler/README.md

 # Sopt lang & assembler

-This is unofficial implementation of assembler for sopt lang.
+This is unofficial implementation of assembler for Sopt lang.

 Sopt lang is custom language made for the [FIKS competition](https://fiks.fit.cvut.cz/).